Jawad6940/Bootstrap-Projects/BootStrap ui/Readme.md

 # [BootStrap UI](https://bootstrap-ui-landig.netlify.app/)
-### A responsive Bootstrap-ui website made exclusively for Bootrap templates.
+### A responsive Bootstrap-ui website made exclusively for Bootstrap templates.
 ## About
 A landing page for Get premium Bootstrap Templates.
 Bootstrap-ui allows the user to acess Free Bootstrap themes that are ready to customize and publish.
 ## Built With